tatthien/digital-garden/docs/functional-programming.md

 # Functional programming

-4 concepts
+There are 4 concepts in functional programming:

-- Pure functions and idempotent
+1. Pure functions and idempotent
-- Side effects
+2. Side effects
-- Function composition
+3. Function composition
-- Shared state and immutable data
+4. Shared state and immutable data

 ## Idempotent